 Among the most recent accolades for the facility:

 The Maternity Center features attractive private rooms, each with its own bathroom and large soaking tub.
 These comforts are complemented with the latest technology.
 A caring and knowledgeable staff oversees the entire family's needs.

 The Maternity Center recently unveiled a new C-section recovery room for new mothers and their babies, offering a quicker bonding experience for the new family.

-After mom delivers, private postpartum rooms offer her partner the opportunity to spend the night and join in the family's bonding experience.
+After mom delivers, private postpartum rooms offer her partner the opportunity to spend the night and join the family's special bonding experience.
 These rooms are private and cheery and also offer their own bathrooms.

 Providing care to Oswego Hospital's growing families physicians, midwives and anesthesiologists providing 24-hour coverage.
 The hospital staff includes experience registered nurses, an internationally board-certified lactation consultant and a neonatal nurse practitioner on duty for newborn care after delivery.

 Mothers in labor will feel like they never left home at Oswego Hospital's homelike Maternity Center.

 As part of that comfort and the bonding experience, the center has a cozy living room setting where new mothers can learn breastfeeding techniques.

 Once you return home, if you have questions about your care or your newborn's, the staff is only a phone call away.

 Oswego Hospital encourages its expecting moms to consider developing a birth plan, which can help you and your birth team outline your goals and wishes.
 It is a helpful document that allows everyone to have an understanding of your expectations.